 I tried tandem paragliding several years ago on Żar mountain but Skrzyczne looks far more tempting – it’s higher and steeper.

 Last but not least, there are many ski pistes which are currently being renovated by our entrepreneurial Slovak friends from Tatry Mountain Resorts.
-Those are the very same folks who rebuilt Chopok and Lomnica ski resorts and, I must admit, they did brilliant job.
+Those are the very same folks who rebuilt Jasna Chopok and Tatranska Lomnica ski resorts and, I must admit, they did a brilliant job.

 Climbing up took us about 2 hours.
 It was freezing cold that day but it wasn’t a nuisance for us.
 In fact, it even made hiking a bit easier than in warm weather.